uwspstar/FullStack/MVC5/readme.md

   </body>
 </html>
 ```
-- The @section syntax specifi es the contents for a section defi ned in the layout.
+- The @section syntax specifi es the contents for a section defined in the layout.
 ```
 @section Footer {    This is the <strong>footer</strong>. }